JakBul/Book_Manager/README.md

 On this page, users can simply register to the book manager by typing their username and password.
 All of the information will be shared with the database.

-As part of the defensive programming, I chose to limit the required characters to 5-15 and the added password to the database use Python to add security(hashed password using Werkzeug).
+As part of the defensive programming, I chose to limit the required characters to 5-15 and the added password to the database uses Python to add security(hashed password using Werkzeug).

 ![screenshot](documentation/register_page.png)